UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Air conditioning is the main driver of increased electricity usage during the hot summer months.

 According to federal data regarding average residential electricity usage, seasonal shifts drastically impact the amount of kilowatt-hours a typical family consumes.
-Your air conditioner rarely gets a break, causing the baseline demand for your house to inflate rapidly.
-We highly recommend reviewing past usage history if you can access it — for instance, by asking the previous owner or checking your provider’s dashboard after your first billing cycle.
-Establishing a clear baseline simplifies managing your home’s electric service and identifying unexpected anomalies.
-Renters can also estimate their usage by carefully reviewing their first summer bill to see exactly how many kilowatt-hours they consume.
+Establishing a clear baseline simplifies understanding your electric bill and identifying unexpected anomalies.
+We highly recommend reviewing past usage history if you can access it by asking the previous owner or checking your provider’s dashboard after your first billing cycle.
+Renters can also estimate their usage by carefully reviewing their first summer bill to see exactly how many kilowatt-hours they reliably consume during a heatwave.

 TaskWhen to Do ItWhy It Helps